cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/favorites.md

 `PUT /secured/favorites/filesystem/{favorite}`

-This endpoint marks a given file or folder a favorite of the authenticated user. `<favorite>` is the UUID of the file or folder being marked.
+This endpoint marks a given file or folder a favorite of the authenticated user. `{favorite}` is the UUID of the file or folder being marked.

 ### Request